 Mild to moderate headache

-- Second-line: proceed to “Moderate to severe headache” below
+- Second-line: Treat as “Moderate to severe headache.”

 - Children: ibuprofen and family counseling